apache/cloudstack-documentation/source/adminguide/networking.rst

 -  (Optional) Network tag to specify which physical network to use

-When creating a new VM, the user chooses one of the available network offerings, and that determines which network services the VM can use.
+When creating a new instance, the user chooses one of the available network offerings, and that determines which network services the instance can use.

 The CloudStack administrator can create any number of custom network offerings, in addition to the default network offerings provided by